mikulgohil/ext/ProjectDetail.md

    - Provides image upload and drag-and-drop functionality
    - Displays generated component code with syntax highlighting

-2. **OpenAI Integration**
+2. **Anthropic Integration**
-   - Uses the OpenAI Node.js client library
+   - Uses the Anthropic Node.js client library
-   - Implements the chat completions API with GPT-4 Vision model
+   - Implements the messages API with Claude model
    - Handles both text and image inputs in the same request
    - Processes and parses the AI-generated response